Family at The Wharf on the Southwest Waterfront - Dining and Shopping Destination in Washington, DC

 Walk along Wheat Row, a historically charming street

-This charming street claims some of the oldest homes in Washington, DC.
+This charming street claims some of the oldest homes in the District.
 Listed on the National Register of Historic Places, these late Georgian-style row houses date back to the 1700s and were designed by a Washington architect William Lovering.

 13